easytarget/MQ-Pro-IO/build-trees/README.md

 You should see a load of new (source) repos being updated, it is slow, let it finish.

 ## Install the linux sources
-This can be done as a normal user
+This should be done as a normal user
 - Note that the command used here `apt source` will download the sources to the current working folder, not a fixed location.

 We download the sources into the [sources](../sources) repo in this folder: